HDLahlou/robotics_final_project/README.md

 can spawn corresponding lights on the server side; regardless, the endeavor proved a time sink, one for which a good takeaway is in need.

 Another major challenge was how to detect which sides of any given node are blocked by a wall.
-OccupancyGrid() data array is is both rotated 90 degrees and has a different origin than the RViz visualization of the map.
+The OccupancyGrid() data array does not neatly overlay and match the RViz visualization of the map.
+The OccupancyGrid() is both rotated 90 degrees and has a different origin than the actual map.
+We

+### A* Search

 ## Takeaways